7Block Labs

 1) Core Governor on the right “clock” (ERC‑6372)

-• proposalThreshold: 0.1–1% of diluted supply or roles-based allowlist for critical components.
+• proposalThreshold: Set this between 0.1-1% of your diluted supply, or consider using a roles-based allowlist for essential components.

 2) Timelock + Access controls you can defend in audit

-Pick one of two patterns based on your org risk model:
+Choose one of the two patterns that fits your organization's risk model:

 • TimelockController pattern (separate executor):